Pujarini/twitter-threads-yard/README.md

 ## Spaces till date
-I love doing UI design, experiment with UX design, sometimes I write threads about what I learn and my experience in the field.
+I love doing Twitter spaces around Developer stuff at What?
+Why?
+How ? - As a techie

 | Speakers         | Topic | Link|
 | ------------- | ------------- |------------- |